UAW LOCAL 4811 BYLAWS

 Section 2.
 Membership shall be defined as members in good standing as defined in the Constitution of the International Union, UAW.

 Section 3.
-At least one regular statewide membership meeting shall be called yearly with additional meetings called as required, in compliance with the Constitution of the International Union, UAW.
-Notice of the meeting time and location shall be given to the membership by email, and by posting on the Local Union website at least fourteen (14) days in advance for special membership meetings and thirty (30) days in advance for regular membership meetings.
+At least one (1) regular statewide membership meeting shall be held each calendar year with additional meetings called as required, in compliance with the Constitution of the International Union, UAW.
+Notice of the meeting time and location shall be given to the membership by email, and by posting on the Local Union website at least fourteen (14) calendar days in advance for special membership meetings and thirty (30) calendar days in advance for regular membership meetings.

 Section 4.
-A quorum for statewide membership meetings shall consist of one hundred (100) members including members from at least fifty percent (50%) of the Campuses of the Local Union.
+A quorum for statewide membership meetings shall consist of two hundred fifty (250) members in good standing including members in good standing from at least fifty percent (50%) of the Campuses of the Local Union.

-Section 5.
-Special membership meetings may be called by order of the Joint Council, Executive Board, or upon written request from at least 5% of the in-unit membership from each Campus (calculated from membership during April or December, whichever was more recent).
-The notice provisions of Section 3 of this Article shall apply.
+Section 6.
+Special statewide membership meetings may be called by order of the Joint Council, order of the Executive Board, or upon petition by a number of members in good standing from each Campus at least equal in number to five percent (5%) of the in-unit members in good standing from each of the respective Campuses.
+The notice provisions of Article 4, Membership and Membership Meetings, Section 3 of the Local Union Bylaws shall apply.

 Campuses and Bargaining Unit subsets thereof shall be used for internal organizational structure of the Local Union, such as for the apportionment of Joint Council representation.

-1. The member is an employee at the Campus in a title that comes under the jurisdiction of this Local Union.
+The member in good standing is an employee at the Campus in a title that comes under the jurisdiction of this Local Union.

-2. The member is an employee in a title that comes under the jurisdiction of this Local Union and regularly performs work at the Campus.
+The member in good standing is an employee in a title that comes under the jurisdiction of this Local Union and regularly performs work at the Campus.

-3. The member is an enrolled graduate student at the Campus.
+The member in good standing is an enrolled graduate student at the Campus.

-Section 9.
-Union dues are payable by members who are employed in positions represented by the Local Union.
-Union dues shall be 1.44% of gross pay per month.
+Section 10.
+Local Union dues are payable by members who are employed in positions represented by the Local Union.
+Local Union dues shall be one and forty-four hundredths percent (1.44%) of gross pay per month.

-Section 13.
-Disclosure of union documents will be provided to members in a timely manner upon request to the Executive Board, with the exception of some material pertaining to personnel information, membership lists, grievances and legal matters.
-For documents pertaining to bargaining, see Article 9, Bargaining Committee, Section 4.

 Section 14.
+Disclosure of Local Union documents will be provided to members in good standing in a timely manner upon request to the Local Union Executive Board, with the exception of some material pertaining to personnel information, membership lists, grievances and legal matters.
+For documents pertaining to bargaining, see Article 9, Bargaining Committees, Section 4 of the Local Union Bylaws.

-Strikes may only be called by a two-thirds (2/3) majority of those voting, per Article 50 of the Constitution of the International Union, UAW.
+Section 15.
+Strike authorizations may only be made by a two-thirds (⅔) majority of those voting, per Article 50, Section 1a of the Constitution of the International Union, UAW.

-1. A member in exercising the foregoing rights and privileges shall not take any irresponsible action which would tend to jeopardize or destroy, or be detrimental to, either the Local or International Unions as organizations, or their free democratic heritage, or which would interfere with the performance by this Local Union or the International Union of its legal or contractual obligations as a collective bargaining agent, or interfere with the legal or contractual obligations of this Local Union as an affiliate of the International Union.
-Violation or abuse of these rights and privileges of membership, or engaging in conduct prohibited by this section, shall be considered conduct unbecoming a union member.
+A member in exercising the foregoing rights and privileges shall not take any irresponsible action which would tend to jeopardize or destroy, or be detrimental to, either this Local Union or the International Union as organizations, or their free democratic heritage, or which would interfere with the performance by this Local Union or the International Union of its legal or contractual obligations as a collective bargaining agent, or interfere with the legal or contractual obligations of this Local Union as an affiliate of the International Union.
+Violation or abuse of these rights and privileges of membership, or engaging in conduct prohibited by Article 4, Section 14 of the Local Union Bylaws, shall be considered conduct unbecoming a union member.

-2. The membership shall strive to obtain the objectives set forth in the International Constitution and additional objectives as established as the policy of the International Union; to maintain free relations with other organizations; to do all in its power to strengthen and promote the labor movement; to cooperate with its Regional Director, International Representatives and help promote organizational activities.
+The membership shall strive to obtain the objectives set forth in the Constitution of the International Union, UAW and additional objectives as established as the policy of the International Union; to maintain free relations with other organizations; to do all in its power to strengthen and promote the labor movement; and to cooperate with its Regional Director, International Representatives and help promote organizational activities.

 Article 5, Powers of Administration